glenux/draft-vitreous/doc/packing.md

-# Packing of files
+# Packing of files in the binary (TODO)

-Attach static files to your compiled crystal binary and access them at runtime.
+Our goal is to serve assets directly from the app instead of requirng a second HTTP service.

+## Roadmap

+* v1 : no packing
+* v2 : use packing with rucksack or custom-made library

+## Références

 * https://github.com/busyloop/rucksack
 * https://github.com/naqvis/crystar